 So remember, while vacationing amongst the towering redwoods, make sure to look around and clean up every crumb of food you find, whether or not you created it, and make sure to store all your food in the provided food lockers.
 These simple actions can have extremely important results for our nesting friends high up in the redwood trees.

-For an opportunity to be amongst the redwoods for summer solstice, visit the San Francisco Botanical Gardens and participate in their wine, cheese and redwoods event.
+For an opportunity to be amongst the redwoods for summer solstice, visit the San Francisco Botanical Gardens events calendar for their wine, cheese and redwoods event.